AI-sInA/Data-Science-und-ML-Team-9/3_Model/README.md

 # Model Definition and Evaluation

+## Overview

+This project involves defining and evaluating machine learning models for sales prediction.
+The steps include data preparation, feature engineering, model training, hyperparameter optimization, and model evaluation.

 ## Data Preparation and Preprocessing

+The data preparation and preprocessing steps include:
+1. Loading various datasets such as sales data, weather data, holiday data, and more.
+2. Merging the datasets.
-The data preparation and preprocessing steps include loading various datasets, merging them, and performing feature engineering.
-The datasets include sales data, weather data, holiday data, and more.
-The preprocessing steps involve converting date columns to datetime format, filling missing values, and adding new features such as year, month, weekday, and cyclic features.
+3. Performing feature engineering by converting date columns to datetime format, filling missing values, and adding new features such as year, month, weekday, and cyclic features.

 ## Feature Engineering

+New features are created to capture temporal patterns and event-specific information:
-Feature engineering is performed to create new features from the existing data.
-This includes extracting year, month, weekday, and other cyclic features from the date column.
-Additionally, features like weather code and holiday indicators are processed and added to the dataset.
+- Extracting year, month, weekday, and other cyclic features from the date column.
+- Processing features like weather code and holiday indicators.

 ## Data Splitting

-The data is split into training, validation, and test sets based on the date.
-The training set includes data up to 2016, the validation set includes data from 2017, and the test set includes data from 2018 onwards.
+The data is split into training, validation, and test sets based on the date:
+- Training set: Data up to 2016.
+- Validation set: Data from 2017.
+- Test set: Data from 2018 onwards.

 ## Data Transformation

-A `ColumnTransformer` is defined to preprocess numerical and categorical features.
-Numerical features are imputed and scaled, while categorical features are one-hot encoded.
-The transformed data is then used for training and evaluation.
+A `ColumnTransformer` is defined to preprocess numerical and categorical features:
+- Numerical features are imputed and scaled.
+- Categorical features are one-hot encoded.

 ## Model Training

 ### Neural Network Model

 A neural network model is defined using TensorFlow Keras.
+The model consists of:
+- Multiple dense layers with ReLU activation.
+- Dropout layers for regularization.
-The model consists of multiple dense layers with ReLU activation, dropout layers for regularization, and a final linear layer for regression.
+- A final linear layer for regression.

 The model is compiled with the Adam optimizer and mean squared error loss.
-The model is trained on the preprocessed training data and evaluated on the validation data.
+It is trained on the preprocessed training data and evaluated on the validation data.

 ### Hyperparameter Optimization

 Hyperparameter optimization is performed using Optuna.
-The optimization process involves tuning the batch size, number of layers, number of units in each layer, activation functions, dropout rates, and learning rate.
+The optimization process involves tuning:
+- Batch size
+- Number of layers
+- Number of units in each layer
+- Activation functions
+- Dropout rates
+- Learning rate

 The best hyperparameters are selected based on the validation loss.

 ### Optimized Models